svijayakumar32/e-Photosynthesis-rice/CO2_response_fitting/README.md

 3. Run the script using one of the following approaches:

-     (a) Set your working directory using `rchoose.dir` to match your local path to the repository, then run:
+     (a) Set your working directory using `rchoose.dir()` to match your local path to the repository, then source the script:
      `source("Scripts/msuRACiFit_params.R")`

      (b) Alternatively, install the here package using: